 British Aluminium Foyers super purity refinery, 1962.
 Reproduced with the kind permission of Glasgow University Archives Service and Rio Tinto Alcan

-At Glendoe near Fort Augustus, Scottish and Southern Energy (SSE) constructed what is likely to be the last major hydro scheme in the Highlands.
+At Glendoe near Fort Augustus, Scottish and Southern Energy (SSE) constructed what was the last major hydro scheme in the Highlands.
 This development is close to the location of the first such scheme – initiated more than a hundred years ago by the British Aluminium Company.
 In 2008, with financial support from SSE, the Centre conducted an oral history exercise involving both the Glendoe scheme’s workforce and veterans of the many hydro schemes constructed in the North of Scotland in the decades immediately following the Second World War.
 Extracts from the resulting interviews featured in a publication which SSE issued when the Glendoe scheme was opened officially in the summer of 2009.

 Medical & Hospital Services in the Highlands

-With colleagues at NHS Highland, the UHI Centre for Rural Health and independent researcher Jim Leslie, the Centre for History has undertaken research into the development of health care in the Highlands.
+With colleagues at NHS Highland, the UHI Centre for Rural Health and independent researcher Jim Leslie, the Centre for History undertook research into the development of health care in the Highlands.
 An exploratory project resulted in a fully documented account of the history and development of some 60 Highland hospitals and institutions.
 It is hoped that longer-term research will include an analysis of the work of the Highlands and Islands Medical Service which was established in 1913 and which came to be recognised as a precursor of, and test-bed for, Britain’s National Health Service.